 Your readiness to learn, evolve and be agile can be the crucial traits they look for in their potential employees.
 It's also vital to embrace changes and not be afraid of learning new things.
 That's what makes you a valuable asset for your company, not just today but in the future.

-take initiatives, and contribute to discussions.
+Furthermore, be accountable and responsible for what you do, take initiatives, and contribute to discussions.
 Learn new skills that can help you stand out.

 Build Your Professional Presence